zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 ### NGS raw data profile
 #### read count of each sgRNA in each library (prefix_count/)

-**Ilovemicrobe.countsummary.txt**: basic statistics of the mapping ratio of each NGS library.
+**prefix.countsummary.txt**: basic statistics of the mapping ratio of each NGS library.
 It is a .csv file with a header line using tab as delimiter.

 File|Label|Reads|Mapped|Synerror|Unknown|Percentage|Zerocounts|GiniIndex
 ----|-----|-----|------|--------|-------|----------|----------|---------